peter0512lee/travel-recommender/README.md

    pip install -r requirements.txt
    ```

-2. Set up your environment variables in a `.env` file:
+2. Create the `.env` file in `travel-recommender-backend` folder and set up your environment variables in a `.env` file:
    ```
    GOOGLE_API_KEY=your_google_api_key_here
    ```